zeljkofilipin/filipin.eu/_drafts/software-testing-anti-patterns.md

 # Events

-I talked about software testing anti-patterns at [Zagreb Tech Sauna meetup](/zagreb-tech-sauna).
+I talked about software testing anti-patterns at [Zagreb Tech Sauna meetup](/zagreb-tech-sauna) in December 2019.
 I went over all thirteen anti-patterns from the blog post.
 With the introduction and some discussion, the talk ended up being over an hour long.
 A bit too long.

-I gave a half hour talk at [Testival #56](/testival-56) meetup, covering five anti patterns.
-I've heard commentns that it was a bit too short.
+I gave a half hour talk at [Testival #56](/testival-56) meetup in January 2020, covering five anti patterns.
+I've heard comments that it was a bit too short.

-I've started writing this blog post while preparing for Testival meetup, and I'm finishing it while preparing for upcoming [Quality and Test Engineering Office Hour](https://lists.wikimedia.org/pipermail/wikitech-l/2020-February/093084.html).
+I've started writing this blog post while preparing for Testival meetup.
+I've worked on it while preparing for [Quality and Test Engineering Office Hour](https://lists.wikimedia.org/pipermail/wikitech-l/2020-February/093084.html) in February 2020.

 # Anti-patterns